Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 Course description

-Primary texts: Selected 20th-century American short stories.
+Primary texts: selected 20th-century American short stories.
 Your writing assignments revolve around these texts.

 Course aims: critical reading competence of narrative texts, systematic research, critical use of secondary sources, proper academic citation, academic writing skills, including style, word choice, review of grammar, punctuation.